Did you just google, “what to do in Agnes Waters”, or maybe “things to do 1770”. I know I’ve done that before.

 Address: 303 Bicentennial Drive, Agnes Water QLD 4677

 Ph: (07) 4974 9323

 The 1770 Marina Cafe is easily the best place to get fish and chips locally.
 Grab your meal of choice and take it out to the beach (or sit at one of their tables)…. and admire the view of the water.

 Address: 535 Captain Cook Dr, Seventeen Seventy QLD 4677

 Family friendly accommodation in Agnes Waters & 1770

+If you just googled “1770 caravan park”, or “cheap accommodation Agnes Waters”, this part of our article is for you.
 Agnes Waters accommodation varies from cheap and cheerful, to luxurious and lush.
-Whether you are looking for Agnes Waters camping spots, hostels, hotels, resorts or something else, we have covered the range suitable for families in our accommodation guide.
+Whether you are looking for Agnes Waters holiday parks, hostels, hotels, resorts or something else, we have covered the range suitable for families in our accommodation guide.

 Agnes Waters Caravan Park